-- Arithmetic and Number

-- Computational & practical arithmetic

-- Discrete Mathematics

-- Matrices

-- Graphs of linear and non-linear relations

-- Linear Graphs and Models

-- Statistics

-- o Investigating & comparing data distribution

-- Investigating relationships between two numerical variables

-- Bookwork set exercises

-- Assignments

-- Tests

-- Problem solving tasks

-- Application tasks

-- Summary and review notes

-- End of semester examination

-- Arithmetic and Number

-- o Financial arithmetic

-- Discrete Mathematics

-- o Number patterns & recursion

-- Geometry, Measurement and trigonometry

-- Shape & measurement

-- o Applications of trigonometry

-- Bookwork set exercises

-- Assignments

-- Tests

-- Problem solving tasks

-- Application tasks

-- Summary and review notes

-- End of semester examination

-FURTHER MATHEMATICS

-- Data Analysis - Recursion and Financial Modelling

-- Bookwork set exercises

-- Homework

-- Topic Tests

-- Application Statistics Task

-- Modelling or Problem Solving Financial Task

-Two of the following four application modules

-- Geometry and Measurement

-- Networks and Decision Mathematics

-- Graphs and Relations

-- Matrices

-- Bookwork set exercises

-- Homework
+UNIT 1 WHAT IS STUDIED?
+Arithmetic and Number Computational & practical arithmetic Discrete Mathematics Matrices Number patterns & recursion Statistics Investigating & comparing data distribution WHAT TYPE OF WORK IS DONE?
+Bookwork - set exercises Assignments Tests Problem solving tasks Application tasks Summary and review notes End of semester examination UNIT 2 WHAT IS STUDIED?
+Arithmetic and Number Financial arithmetic Statistics Investigating relationships between two numerical variables Geometry, Measurement, and trigonometry Shape & measurement Applications of trigonometry Linear Graphs and Models WHAT TYPE OF WORK IS DONE?
+Bookwork - set exercises Assignments Tests Problem solving tasks Application tasks Summary and review notes End of semester examination

-- Topic Tests

-- Modelling or Problem Solving Tasks based on the two selected modules

-In Year 12 there are two end of year examinations worth 67% of the final result; school-assessed coursework is worth 33% of the final result.
+UNIT 3 WHAT IS STUDIED?
+Data Analysis Recursion and Financial Modelling WHAT TYPE OF WORK IS DONE?
+Bookwork - set exercises Homework Topic Tests Application Statistics Task Modelling or Problem Solving Financial Task UNIT 4 WHAT IS STUDIED?
+Two of the following four application modules Geometry and Measurement Networks and Decision Mathematics Graphs and Relations Matrices WHAT TYPE OF WORK IS DONE?
+Bookwork - set exercises Homework Topic Tests Modelling or Problem Solving Tasks based on the two selected modules In Year 12 there are two end of year examinations worth 66% of the final result; school-assessed coursework is worth 34% of the final result.
 Both examinations are technology active